WMCL

-WMCL (1060 AM) is a radio station licensed to McLeansboro, Illinois, United States and airs a classic country format.
+WMCL (1060 AM) is a radio station licensed to McLeansboro, Illinois, United States.
 Originally signed on in 1968 as a 250 watt daytime only station owned by Hamilton County Broadcasting, the station's power was increased to 2500 watts during daylight hours in 1980.
 WMCL's current owner is Dana Communications Corporation.
 A rare example of an AM station which uses both masts in daylight and sends the tiny night signal omnidrectionally through one mast.

 1060 AM is a United States and Mexican clear-channel frequency, which requires WMCL to use a lower power after sunset.

+On June 1, 2026, the station went off the air along with some of its sister stations as part of a reorganization effort by the owner.